boobo94/boobo94.github.io/_posts/2024/07/2024-07-14-validate-cif-romanian-company-js.md

 4. For a valid CIF, the verification digit must match the control digit of the initial CIF code.

-Here you go — the same structured explanation converted to **Markdown**:

----

 ### 📊 CIF Structure and Validation Process

 #### ✅ Format: